Update on Choice

 We don’t think it is a good customer outcome for our investors to wait for the conclusion of a lengthy recovery process and it is for this reason that Octopus Capital has decided to use its own balance sheet to acquire the book and return money to investors.

 We have been in constant communication with the Financial Conduct Authority since March 2020 when we stopped trading on the platform.
 We have discussed our decision and the process followed with them.

-Provided we have your bank details, the final payment will be made on 16th May 2022 and money will reach your nominated bank account within 5 working days.
+Provided we had your instruction on file, the final payments were made on 19th May 2022 and all money should have reached your bank account or chosen ISA provider within 5 working days.

 8. How do I see my total capital loss?